2023 Candidate Elections Coming Soon!

 • Participation: RCA Directors actively participate in Board meetings and demonstrate their presence to RCA membership and the industry.
 For Board meetings, Directors are expected to be properly prepared by reading and understanding all meeting materials.
 They are active participants in Board meetings, working collaboratively and in support of their Board peers.
 The RCA is a self-managed organization and Directors hold significant responsibility to deliver initiatives.

-Newly-elected members will sign the RCA Board Members Performance Agreement, which outlines the expectations and responsibilities of an RCA Board member.
+All Board Members will sign the RCA Board Members Performance Agreement, which outlines the expectations and responsibilities of an RCA Board member.
 It’s important both you and your employer have a clear understanding of the commitment and importance of your role as a Board member.

 Interview